selamgit/Irregular-Grid-for-Local-Otsu-Segmentation/README.md

 #### Three-dimensional view of segmented tracer particles

-So far, only one frame an image that contains some tracer particles are taken in the above procedure.
+So far, only one frame of an image that contains some tracer particles are taken in the above procedures.

-%% middleFrame = vol(:,:,1000); % take one frame an image that contains some tracer particles
+%% middleFrame = vol(:,:,1000); % take one frame of an image that contains some tracer particles

 However, the sequence of X-ray image contains 2000 frames of image, hence to segment the tracer particles for the entire sequence of the image, there need to repeat applying the same procedure inside a loop.
+(Alternative option: instead of using one global grid, skip this step-A and start using each frame sequence of the original image as an input in step-B, in which it will create different local grids for each frame).

 Afterwards, the following procedures will allow seeing the isosurface of the rebuilt 3D tracer particles.